 Professor Hollander, PhD, FAICP, has written nine books and 50 refereed journal articles on legacy cities, Big Data, brownfields, and urban design, including the 2016 book Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities and the 2018 An Ordinary City: Planning for Growth and Decline in New Bedford, Massachusetts and the 2021 Cognitive Architecture: Designing for How we Respond to the Built Environment (with Ann Sussman).
 He is a Professor in the Department of Urban and Environmental Policy and Planning at Tufts University.

 Ann Sussman is an architect, biometric researcher, lecturer and writer.
-She co-authored the book Cognitive Architecture, Designing for How We Respond to the Built Environment, with Justin B. Hollander and is President of the Human Architecture + Planning Institute.
-She teaches part-time at the School of Architecture and Planning at The Catholic University of America.
+She co-authored the book Cognitive Architecture, Designing for How We Respond to the Built Environment, 2nd edition, with Justin B. Hollander and serves as the President of the Human Architecture + Planning Institute.
+She teaches at the Boston Architectural College (BAC).